May 14, 2014

 September 2014: #BeCrueltyFree bill to ban cosmetics testing on animals was submitted for the first reading in Taiwan’s legislative Yuan.

-September 2014: EU countries backed HSI’s call to replace outdated test with modern alternatives that promises to spare hundreds of thousands of animals from chemical poisoning in the coming years.
+September 2014: EU countries backed HSI’s call to replace outdated test with modern alternatives that promise to spare hundreds of thousands of animals from chemical poisoning in the coming years.

 September 2014: Former MuchMusic VJ Phoebe Dykstra signed on in support of #BeCrueltyFree Canada.